 Tier A strategies are a priority, as human bacteria sources pose a greater risk to public health than non-human sources.
 Implementation of Tier A strategies to treat human sources of bacteria are generally less cost-effective.
-These strategies primarily involve large projects in the County's Capital Improvement Program (e.g., wastewater capital improvement projects or septic system retirement).
-Estimated costs for these types of projects can be in the millions and result in relatively small bacteria load reductions.
+These strategies primarily involve large projects in the County's CIP (e.g., wastewater capital improvement projects or septic system retirement).

-Overall, it is clear that a suite of strategies should be implemented in combination to achieve bacteria TMDL SW-WLA goals in each watershed.
+Overall, it is clear that a suite of strategies in combination are necessary to achieve bacteria TMDL SW-WLA goals in each watershed.
 For many of the bacteria TMDL SW-WLAs, all of the strategies are needed, and where load reduction gaps still exist, it is recommended to prioritize pet waste education in high pet-waste areas.
-There were no meaningful differences in the strategies needed from one watershed to the next, with the slight exception that livestock fencing is applicable in the two watersheds with agricultural areas.
+There were no meaningful differences in the strategies needed from one watershed to the next, with the slight exception that livestock fencing is applicable in only the two watersheds with agricultural areas.